Overview

 XTLS-Vision uses a technique called "vision" that makes proxy traffic indistinguishable from normal TLS traffic by perfectly mimicking TLS handshakes and data patterns.

 Reality takes this further by using real, existing websites as camouflage.
-When censors probe the server, they see responses from a legitimate website (like a popular search engine or social network), not a proxy server.
+When the server is probed, it responds with content from a legitimate website (like a popular search engine or social network), not revealing its proxy functionality.

 Advantages